amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 <BR><BR>
 **101766 obs. of  50 variables**

 Of interest are 3 fields: ``diag_1``, ``diag_2``, ``diag_3``.
 These 3 features are numerical representations of patient diagnoses.
 Each patient can have up to 3 diagnoses recorded.
-If we look at the unique length of each, you quickly realize that there are a lot of them and they all need to be considered as factor levels, not numbers, as the distance between two diagnoses doesn't mean anything.
+If we sum all the unique levels for all three sets, we end up with a lot of different levels.
+Remember, even though these are numerical representations of diagnoses, they are still diagnoses and cannot be model as numerical data as the distance between two diagnoses doesn't mean anything.
+These all need to be dummied into there own column.

 ```r
 length(unique(diabetes$diag_1))